post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 shared secret elliptic curve point represented as an octet string as defined in Section 7.4.2 of {{!RFC8446}}.
 The ML-KEM shared secret is the value returned from either encapsulation (on the server side) or decapsulation (on the client side) represented as an octet string.
-The size of a shared secret is 64 bytes.
+The size of a shared secret is 64 bytes (32 bytes of ECDHE part and 32 of ML-KEM part).

 # Security Considerations